Do you want to support Nuclear for Climate at the next COP?

 Since 2015, over 150 nuclear associations have shared our declaration messages via social media, and our twitter account reached over 300,000 tweet impressions around the word.
 Our award-winning grassroots communications campaign was retweeted by high-profile news publications such as the NY Times, NBC and ABC news.

 Nuclear for Climate has a global presence on social media and in-person.
-There have been delegations at international conferences, such as the United Nations COP 21, 22, 23, 24, 25, and 26 where activists promoted nuclear energy as a key player in negotiations around climate change.
+There have been delegations at international conferences, such as the United Nations COPs from 21 to 29, where activists promoted nuclear energy as a key player in negotiations around climate change.
 The delegation also hosted side events, flashmobs and participated in panel discussions with representatives from environmental NGOs, the IAEA and national delegates.

 To find out more about how you can get involved, read on to the ‘Get Involved’ section below.